damian-andrzej/CICD-Docker-for-python-webapp/README.md

 Open your web browser and navigate to http://127.0.0.1:5000/ to view the app.

 Visit the Login page at /login.
-After logging in successfully, you'll be redirected to the Dashboard page.
+After logging in successfully, you will be redirected to the Dashboard page.

 # Directory Structure